teticio/ec2-slackbot/README.md

 echo "$device $mount ext4 defaults,nofail 0 2" >> /etc/fstab
 ```

-To ensure the volume is mounted automatically after a reboot, add the following line to `/etc/fstab`:

 If you resize the EBS volume with `/ec2 resize_volume` then you will need to run

 ```bash
 sudo resize2fs $device
 ```

-The only EBS volumes that support multi-attach (i.e., can be attached to multiple instances simultaneously) are `io1` and `io2`.
-These volumes are compatible only with specific EC2 instance types.
-They incur charges based on both the storage size (Gb/month) and the provisioned IOPS (Input/Output Operations Per Second), which can be configured with `iops` in the `config.yaml`.